-By this stage, you will understand how bitcoin works, and what mining means.
-But we need to get from theory to practice.
-How can you set up bitcoin mining hardware and start generating some digital cash?
+If you're asking how you can set up bitcoin mining hardware, you likely already understand how bitcoin works and what bitcoin mining means.
+But we need to get from theory to practice and start generating some digital cash.
 The first thing you need to do is decide on what hardware you’re going to use.
 There are two main things to think about when choosing it:

-- Hashrate: This is the number of calculations your hardware can perform every second as it tries to beat the target hash described in a previous section.
-Hashrates are measured in megahashes, gigahashes, terahashes, and exahashes per second (MH/sec, GH/sec, TH/sec, and EH/sec).
+- Hashrate: This is the number of calculations your hardware can perform every second as it tries to beat the target hash.
+Hashrates are measured in megahashes, gigahashes, terahashes and exahashes per second (MH/sec, GH/sec, TH/sec, and EH/sec).
 The higher your hashrate (compared to the current average hashrate), the more likely you are to solve a transaction block.
 The Bitcoin wiki’s mining hardware comparison page is a good place to go for rough information on hashrates for different hardware.

 - Energy consumption: When choosing your hardware, it’s worth looking at the device’s energy consumption.
 Bitcoin mining rigs have a healthy appetite for electricity, and that costs money.
 You want to make sure you don’t end up spending all your money on electricity to mine coins that won’t be worth what you paid.